ADHD Testing and Diagnosis: What Caregivers Need to Know

 Initial Evaluation: The evaluation process typically begins with a comprehensive interview with the child’s caregivers.
 This interview gathers detailed information about the child's behavior, development, family history, and suspected ADHD symptoms and their impact on daily life.

-Behavioral Questionnaires: Caregivers, teachers, and sometimes the child themselves will complete standardized questionnaires that assess ADHD symptoms.
+Behavior Questionnaires: Caregivers, teachers, and sometimes the child themselves will complete standardized questionnaires that assess ADHD symptoms.
 Commonly used tools include the Conners’ Rating Scales and the ADHD Rating Scale-IV.

 Medical Examination: A physical exam is conducted to rule out other medical conditions that could be causing symptoms similar to ADHD.
 This step ensures that the diagnosis is accurate and not confounded by other health issues.